 Studying in England

-You will not able to apply for a refund until 1 January 2022 but your refund will be backdated to include any immigration health surcharge payments made since 1 January 2021.
+You will not be able to apply for a refund until 1 January 2022.
+However, your refund will be backdated to include any immigration health surcharge payments made for a visa starting on or after 1 January 2021.